captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 Which is a good thing.
 ---
-He's probably out right now
+He’s probably out right now
 ---
 with people who love him.
 ---
 And if you call him in the morning,
 ---
-maybe he'll tell you about it.
+maybe he’ll tell you about it.
 ---
 ## ROBYN:
 Ohhh-kay.